 On a side note, I applied for a Global Study Trip in Spring (necessary to fulfill the Global Experience Requirement) and I got assigned to Hong Kong, Macau and Singapore, with a theme of “Creating Value in Resource-Constrained Economies”.
 So excited about it!

 Being surrounded by such incredible, inspiring and nice people is the most priceless part of my MBA experience so far.
 After the summer trip in Tanzania and the first month in Stanford, there are at least 30 people which I consider as dear friends.

 I could mention the precious small group dinners with very interesting conversations, or the entertaining casual sing-alongs with me playing the guitar.
-Not to mention TALK (more to come on the next post), whose weekly tradition will kick off this forthcoming week for the class of 2017.
+Not to mention TALK, whose weekly tradition will kick off this forthcoming week for the class of 2017.
 But I will share for the moment something more personal, and incredibly meaningful to me.

 My life has taken a big turn a week ago, as I got engaged to my lovely girlfriend (now fiancée!) during her first visit to the Bay Area.
 Beyond my immense happiness, the reason why I feel mentioning this personal event on this blog is due to the reaction within the community of my classmates.

 On Monday morning I could not walk more than 10 meters on the GSB campus without someone stopping me to hug me and congratulate me (sincerely).
 It felt like being part of a huge family, and the feeling was genuinely amazing.
 And on Friday an awesome classmate, whose name I won’t mention, has thrown the funniest engagement party in his own flat for me and my fiancée.
 He invited 30 classmates, organized a graphic theme for the event, created a video with pictures of me and her, and much more.
 It was one of the most memorable nights of my life, and sharing this private milestone with my GSB friends made it even more special.
 What more can I say?